 Benefits of being a zoo volunteer include free zoo admission for some positions, acquiring new skills, and having fun working with some great staff and volunteers.
 Choose a program that works for you:

 A summer program for volunteers ages 10 and older.
-Ambassadors receive eight hours of training and work one 3-hour shift per week, interacting with visitors at seasonal exhibits for approximately 13 weeks, from late May to early September.
+Ambassadors receive five hours of training and work one 4-hour shift per week, interacting with visitors at seasonal exhibits for approximately 10 weeks, from late June to early September.

 Community event volunteers are 12 years and older and commit to work one day, interacting with visitors at one of the zoo's annual community events.
 No pre-event training is necessary.

-This is a summer program for students entering ninth to 12th grades.
-ZooTeens commit to two days of training in early June and 11 hours of volunteering per week, for approximately 11 weeks, from mid June to early September (with a two-week vacation).
-Tuition of $125 provides training, conservation education and mentoring by zoo professionals.
+This is a summer volunteer program for students entering 9th to 12th grades.
+ZooTeens commit to pre-season training and regular shifts for approximately 10 weeks, from mid-June to early September.

 The zoo offers internships on an as-needed basis in fields ranging from animal care to volunteer management.
 They are available for college and graduate-level students, generally with a three-month term.

 This happens year-round at the zoo on landscaping projects.
-Groups must be between five and 25 members, with a minimum age of 12 years, and possess a willingness to work outside one day for four hours, rain or shine, cold or hot.
+Groups must be between five and 10 members for youth or 20 members for adults, with a minimum age of 12 years, and possess a willingness to work outside one day for four hours, rain or shine, cold or hot.

 Certified SCUBA divers are invited to support marine life keepers with diving tasks in the marine area.